 The pH and salinity in the alluvial open standpipe piezometers in the vicinity of the Falbrook Open Cut Pit has not shown any significant trends since they were installed in 2012.
-Likewise, the pH and salinity in the Falbrook Open Cut basement open standpipe piezometers have not shown any significant trends since they were installed in 2012, excepting a rise then fall in salinity in GCP14 and a reduction in salinity at GCP02.
+Likewise, the pH and salinity in the Falbrook Open Cut basement open standpipe piezometers have not shown any significant trends since they were installed in 2012, excepting a rise then fall in salinity in GCP14.